Topological effect on the Anderson transition in chiral symmetry classes

 The Gaussian integral over $h_{\mu}$ can be separated into the integral over the U(1) part $\pi^0$ and the integral over the SU($N$) part $\pi^{\tilde{a}}$ ($\tilde{a}=1,2,\cdots, D-1$),

 An integration over $\pi^0$ leads to a free theory of $\theta^0$;

 An integration over $\pi^{\tilde{a}}$ ($\tilde{a}=1,\cdots, D-1$) leads to an interacting action for $\theta^{\tilde{a}}$, where the interaction appears through a metric tensor of SU$(N)$ matrices.
-To see this, it is convenient to define anti-symmetric Hermitian matrices $P$ and $Z$ as follows;
+To see this, it is convenient to define anti-symmetric Hermitian matrix $P$ and real anti-symmetric matrix $Z$ as follows;

 The matrix of quadratic part in $S^1_{\rm smooth}$ and its inverse can be put in block forms,